-Electricity in Wisconsin has become quite expensive, with residential costs ranging from 13.84 to 14.69 cents/kWh in 2015.
-And that price has steadily increased over the last few years, from $.13/kWh in 2011.
-This continues to be above the national average which hovers at around $.11/kWh, according to the U.S. Energy Information Administration.
-It is no wonder that solar has become more popular in Wisconsin, with $7 million invested in 2014 for this renewable energy source.
+Electricity in Wisconsin has become quite expensive, with residential costs averaging $0.15 per kWh in 2019.
+And that price has steadily increased over the last few years, from $0.14 per kWh in 2015.
+This continues to be above the national average which hovers at around $0.13 per kWh, according to the U.S. Energy Information Administration.
+It is no wonder that solar has become more popular in Wisconsin, $238 million invested in this renewable energy source.

 Cost of Residential Electricity

 Policies & Incentives for Solar Users